This set of Strength of Materials Interview Questions and Answers for Experienced people focuses on “Maximum Shear Stress – 2”.

 d) Equal to

-Explanation: The stress corresponding to ultimate load is known as ultimate stress and the stress corresponding to breaking point is known as breaking stress.
+Explanation: The stress corresponding to the ultimate load is known as ultimate stress and the stress corresponding to breaking point is known as breaking stress.
 In the stress strain curve, the ultimate stress is above the breaking stress.
 Hence the ultimate stress is greater than breaking stress.

 Sanfoundry Global Education & Learning Series – Strength of Materials.